-This ISO 14001 process looks at all the external stakeholders we work with.
-On an everyday level, the environmental management system or EMS in the ISO 14001 standard concerns our workforce and the way they do their jobs:
+This ISO 14001 approach involves all our stakeholders.
+The environmental management system under the ISO 14001 standard is relevant to the day-to-day activities of our staff and the way they do their jobs:

 In 2021, ECT decided to incorporate into the EMS for ISO 14001 all the activities carried out, and commitments made, by the business in favour of the environment.

 In 2019, ECT and the association 'Humanité & Biodiversité' signed a charter of commitment to biodiversity.
 This commitment was further defined in 2020 with the drafting of a methodology.
 This makes it easy for ECT to incorporate the French voluntary environmental standard 'NF X32-001 Biodiversité' into its environmental management system.